pawelQHD/spring.pawel.demo.one/README.md

 This save method is what caused me to change the database structure I mentioned earlier.

 We have to assign new users with a role in order for them to log in.
-Adding Id made it easier as I was able to create Authority Repository:
+Adding id made it easier as I was able to create Authority Repository:

 ```java
 public interface AuthorityRepository extends JpaRepository<Authority, Integer> {